Timescales: what we've been doing

 Work has already been carried out to survey the Grade 1 listed Albert Memorial, which will also undergo repairs and partial restoration as part of the overall project.

 The stones in the patterned cobbled areas, laid when the road outside the main entrance was closed off and the square partly pedestrianised in the 1980s, have now been lifted, bagged and removed for storage.
-Our Public Realm team are looking at proposals to make excellent use of these, in several of the city’s open spaces.
+Our Public Realm team will make excellent use of these, in several of the city’s open spaces; some of them have already been used in heaton Park.
 The old-fashioned style lamp-posts that were such a feature in the square will also be reused by the team at Heaton Park’s Tram Museum.

 Organ - contract and plans

-The plans for the Cavaille-Col organ in the Great Hall are now finalised, and the contract for the work awarded to two firms, who tendered jointly.
+The removal of the Cavaille-Col organ in the Great Hall is now complete.
+The contract for the work to restore and rebuild it was awarded to two firms, who tendered jointly.
 Find out more on the dedicated organ webpage.

-Our first cohort of six M Futures apprentices graduated in August 2019, and the two that started their two year programme in September 2018 are now mentoring the new intake of seven, who joined the project in September 2019.
-They're now working on a rotation around the Design Team.
+Our first cohort of six M Futures apprentices graduated in August 2019, two more completed theirs in 2020, and the current cohort of seven are now working on a rotation around the Design Team.

 Plans for Albert Square

 Proposals have been made public for pedestrianising more of Albert Square, so that the only traffic would be on the Princess Street side.
 This will increase the capacity of the Square, improve safety and turn it into one of the finest civic spaces in Europe.